-Just like an Aadhar card or a Voter IT Card, a PAN card is one of the most important documents required to perform any major task.
-While you would, most likely, be familiar with what a PAN card is and how it is used, there are still a few important things that you need to know about a PAN Card.
+A PAN card, like an Aadhar card or a Voter IT Card, is one of the most important documents required to complete any major task.
+While you are most likely familiar with what a PAN card is and how it is used, there are a few things you should know about a PAN card.

 What is a PAN Card?

-- The PAN number keeps the record of the financial activities of a person and is an integral part of all forms of payments
+- The PAN number keeps track of a person’s financial activities and is required for all forms of payment

-- By appearance, a PAN card is a physical plastic card that has one’s PAN number written on it along with his/her name, DOB and a photograph
+- A PAN card appears to be a physical plastic card with one’s PAN number, name, DOB, and a photograph printed on it

-- The PAN number remains valid for a lifetime as it remains unaffected by any change in address or job profile and thus can be used as proof of identity
+- The PAN number is valid for life because it is unaffected by changes in address or job profile and can thus be used as proof of identity

 Structure of a PAN Card

-A PAN card is not merely a card with the user’s basic details, but so much more.
-It is designed in a way that each special character, alphabet, etc. define various different things written on it.
-Given below is how a PAN card structure can be defined-
+A PAN card is much more than just a card with the user’s basic information.
+It is designed in such a way that each special character, alphabet, and so on define various different things written on it.
+The following is an example of a PAN card structure:

-- The very first three characters in the PAN number form an alphabetic sequence
+- The PAN number’s first three characters form an alphabetic sequence

-- The 4th character identifies the cardholder type, denoting an individual or a person.
-For example- BBBPZ123XA
+- The fourth character identifies the cardholder type, which can be either an individual or a person.
+For instance, BBBPZ123XA

 Each cardholder type is defined by the letter given below-

-- The Fifth character in the PAN Card number is the first character of either of these-
+- The fifth character in the PAN Card number is either-

-- Surname or last name of the person (in case of “Personal” PAN card)
+the person’s surname or last name (in the case of a “Personal” PAN card)

-- The 10th or the last character is an alphabetic digit which is meant to verify the current code validity
+- The tenth or final character is an alphabetic digit used to validate the current code

 What are the Types of PAN Cards?

-There are various types of PAN cards available, each meant for a different purpose as explained below-
+There are several types of PAN cards available, each with a specific purpose, as explained below: